-Transverse Myelitis (TM) is a rare inflammatory disease characterized by inflammation of the spinal cord.
+Transverse Myelitis (TM) is a rare inflammatory disease involving inflammation of the spinal cord.
 Because of its relationship to the spinal cord, TM is accompanied by various signs of neurological dysfunction in the motor and sensory tracts.
 Often, individuals suffering from TM experience altered sensation, weakness, and occasionally urinary or bowel dysfunction.

 Individuals with Transverse Myelitis typically present with one (or more) of the following symptoms:

 - Weakness of the legs and/or arms: Stumbling, dragging one foot, or the feeling that limbs are heavier than normal.

 - Sensory Alteration: Numbness, tingling, coldness, or burning of the skin.
 Up to 80% of patients experience heightened sensitivity to touch.